paadevelopments/pexxalert/README.md

 ```

 ## Declared Object Use
-**NOTE:** Use the previously declared global object anytime you want to display its relared alert.
+**NOTE:** Use the previously declared global object anytime you want to display its related alert.
 All you do is to set the new alert options as a parameter for the **.display({ new options })** method.
 Just like it's done below.
 ```
 // For alert
 alert.display({ type : 'success', message : 'All went well' });